Nkem Okeke: Early life and education

-His Excellency, Dr. Nkemakonam Chukwukaodinaka Okeke was born in Zaria on January 13, 1960 to the family of late Chief Richard Nwachukwu Okeke and Chief Mrs. Dorothy Nwakaego Okeke of Umuezu Awovu Village, Enugwu-Ukwu in Anambra State.
+Nkemakonam Chukwukaodinaka Okeke was born in Zaria on January 13, 1960, to the family of late Chief Richard Nwachukwu Okeke and Chief Mrs. Dorothy Nwakaego Okeke of Umuezu Awovu Village, Enugwu-Ukwu in Anambra State.
 He is married to Mrs. Oby Okeke and they are blessed with five children.

-He attended Denis Memorial Grammar School (DMGS) Onitsha and St. Finbarr’s College Akoka, Lagos and later got admission to University of Wisconsin, Madison USA in 1978, where he graduated with a Bachelor of Science (B.Sc.) degree in Civil and Environmental Engineering in 1981.
+He attended Dennis Memorial Grammar School (DMGS) and St. Finbarr's College Akoka, Lagos and later got admission to University of Wisconsin, Madison USA in 1978, where he graduated with a Bachelor of Science (B.Sc.) degree in Civil and Environmental Engineering in 1981.

 His desire for higher education saw him through Howard University, Washington DC, USA where he obtained an MBA in Management in 1983, and a PhD in Economics (Monetary Economics) at the same Howard University, USA, in 1992.

 Professional career

 Dr. Okeke has had a distinguished professional career, which commenced with remarkable services rendered in various departments of Fairfax County Government, Virginia, USA, as an Engineer and later as a Management Analyst.
-He returned to Nigeria in 1994, and joined the private sector through the family Construction Company, Renacs Engineering Nigeria Limited as Executive Director, until 2002 when he went into public service, based on his desire to further contribute to the development of Anambra State and Nigeria in general.
+He returned to Nigeria in 1994, and joined the private sector through the family Construction Company, Renacs Engineering Nigeria Limited as executive director, until 2002 when he went into public service, based on his desire to further contribute to the development of Anambra State and Nigeria in general.

 Starting with the academic sector, he held various positions in Nnamdi Azikiwe University, Awka that includes Lecture II, Faculty of Social Science, Economics Department (2002 – 2005), and Acting Head, Department of Economics (January – July 2006).

-In October 2007, he returned to the Economics Department of Nnamdi Azikiwe University As Lecturer I until October 2008, when he was promoted to Senior Lecturer and served as Acting Head of Department in September 2009 at the University.
+In October 2007, he returned to the Economics Department of Nnamdi Azikiwe University As Lecturer I until October 2008, when he was promoted to Senior Lecturer and served as Acting Head of Department in September 2009 at the university.

-Dr. Okeke has always stood tall among his contemporaries during his services at the University and in various offices, he has held, particularly in Nnamdi Azikiwe University where among other positions, he was Member, Departmental Development Committee (2005); Member, Faculty Development Committee (2005); Staff Adviser, Nigerian Economic Students Association (NESA) 2004 – 2005; Part-Time Lecturer, Enugu State University of Science and Technology (ESUT); Business School (Executive Postgraduate Studies), Enugu (2003 – 2005); Chairman, Departmental Accreditation Task Force Committee (2007); Chairman, Examination Committee and Departmental Examination Officer (2007 – August 2009); Member, Faculty Conference Committee (2008 – 2009) and Vice Chairman, Convocation and Ceremonial Committee (2009).
+Dr. Okeke has always stood tall among his contemporaries during his services at the university and in various offices, he has held, particularly in Nnamdi Azikiwe University where among other positions, he was Member, Departmental Development Committee (2005); Member, Faculty Development Committee (2005); Staff Adviser, Nigerian Economic Students Association (NESA) 2004 – 2005; Part-Time Lecturer, Enugu State University of Science and Technology (ESUT); Business School (Executive Postgraduate Studies), Enugu (2003 – 2005); chairman, Departmental Accreditation Task Force Committee (2007); chairman, Examination Committee and Departmental Examination Officer (2007 – August 2009); Member, Faculty Conference Committee (2008 – 2009) and Vice Chairman, Convocation and Ceremonial Committee (2009).

-He has authored or co-authored notable publications, and is a Member of many professional associations, including Nigeria Economic Society (NES); Institute of Chartered Economists of Nigeria, ICEN (formerly known as the Institute of Certified Economists of Nigeria); Council for the Regulation of Engineering in Nigeria (COREN); and the Nigeria Society of Engineers (NSE).
+He has authored or co-authored notable publications and is a Member of many professional associations, including Nigeria Economic Society (NES); Institute of Chartered Economists of Nigeria, ICEN (formerly known as the Institute of Certified Economists of Nigeria); Council for the Regulation of Engineering in Nigeria (COREN); and the Nigeria Society of Engineers (NSE).